KameshBhardwaj/Mobile_User_Behavior_Dashboard/README.md

    Conduct deeper analyses on app usage types to understand which apps contribute most to battery drain and screen time across different user segments.

 ## 🚀 Conclusion
 This project was a practical application of my skills in data transformation, DAX calculations, and visualization in Power BI.
 The Mobile User Behavior Dashboard successfully highlights behavioral patterns across demographics, offering a foundation for data-driven product development and user engagement strategies.
-For all custom DAX formulas and KPI measures, please refer to the dedicated folder in my GitHub repository [here](https://github.com/KameshBhardwaj/DAX-formulas-and-KPIs-Measures).
+For all custom DAX formulas and KPI measures, please refer to the dedicated folder in my GitHub repository [DAX formulas and KPIs Measures folder](./DAX-formulas-and-KPIs-Measures).